2026 Fall Baseball

 Games are played on weekends at Bilkie Family Field, our fully accessible baseball field.
 It is located at 357 Theodore St, Plymouth, MI 48170.

-The Spring 2026 season runs April 18 – June 7 skipping Memorial Day Weekend.
+The Fall 2026 season runs September 10- November 1.
 A full schedule will be shared before the season begins.

 What is the cost and what’s included?